koiosonline/TDFA/termbase/readme.md

 #### Spread
 Spread is the difference between two prices usually in trading this is referred to the bid and ask price of an financial asset.<br/><br/>
 #### Stock
-A stock (also known as equity) is a security that represents the ownership of a fraction of a corporation.
-This entitles the owner of the stock to a proportion of the corporation's assets and profits equal to how much stock they own.<br/><br/>
+A stock (also known as equity) is a security that represents the ownership of a fraction of a corporation.<br/><br/>
 #### Stock market
 The Stock market refers to the collection of markets and exchanges where shares of public listed companies are traded.<br/><br/>
 #### Stock split